 In the south of the main island of New Caledonia, there is a mixed population of Kanaks (with Melanesian origins) and Caldoches (those who’ve been in New Caledonia for many generations but whose ancestors were Europeans).
 When you travel to the Loyalty Islands in New Caledonia, the lands are still owned by the Kanak tribes and their culture has been protected.

 The ni-Van culture and the Kanak culture are different, but they also have many similarities.
 And that’s not surprising considering how close geographically they are to each other.
-Both managed to preserve kastom traditions, dialects and strong links and knowledge of surrounding nature.
+Both managed to preserve kastom traditions, dialects and strong links and knowledge of the surrounding nature.
 What I love the most is how much they were willing to share with visitors.
 We had great exchanges with locals in both countries, talking about many different topics.

 Welcoming